zlu/octopress/source/_posts/2012-11-01-encourage-social-sharing-in-china.markdown

 Here is the source code: [Octopress Sina Weibo](https://github.com/zlu/octopress-sinaweibo)

-I hope more people will implement sharing for Chinese audience.
+I hope more people will implement social-sharing for Chinese audience.

 Here is the [developer platform for Sina Weibo](http://open.weibo.com), only in Chinese.